mnsekh111/soft-eng-works/HW2/README.md

 2. #### Decorator Pattern
 	> Decorator pattern is used to add a new functionality to an existing object without altering its structure.
 This pattern acts as a wrapper to exisiting class and provides additional features keeping the signatures of the other methods intact.

-	This pattern allows responsibilities to be added to an object, not methods to an object's interface.
-The interface presented to the client must remain constant as successive layers are specified.
-Also the core object's identity has now been "hidden" inside of a decorator object.
-Trying to access the core object directly is now a problem.

 	**Example:**
     ```java
     	public interface Coder{